 "…No." Kaguya replied.
 "It's just…" when she turned to face him again, Lelouch saw tears slowly streaming down her eyes.
 "I want to see this new world…"

 Satisfied that he had obtained the result he desired, Lelouch reached out with his gloved hand to wipe away Kaguya's tears.
 "You will, Kaguya.
-I know it."
+I promise you."

 After Kaguya regained her composure, she nodded toward him.
 "What is it that you need from me?"